ScenicFramework/scenic/.github/CONTRIBUTING.md

 Code documentation (`@doc`, `@moduledoc`, `@typedoc`) has a special convention: the first paragraph is considered to be a short summary.

 For functions, macros and callbacks say what it will do.
-For example write something like:
+For example write, something like:

 ```elixir